stv707/ppython_sample/README.md

-Sure!
-For this task, we can create a simple web application using the Flask framework, which is a lightweight and popular option for building web applications in Python.
-We'll follow these steps:

 1. **Set Up the Python Application**: We'll create a simple Flask application that serves a web page.
 2. **Test the Application Natively**: We'll run the application locally to ensure it works.